Mikey Way: Other musical collaborations

+Way toured with From First to Last in 2005 following the departure of the band’s bassist Jon Weisburg.
 In November 2015, Way was featured in Good Charlotte's music video for their first single since their hiatus, "Makeshift Love".
 He also contributed to Andy Black's debut solo album The Shadow Side, a pseudonym project from Black Veil Brides frontman Andy Biersack.
 Way recorded bass for American pop punk band Waterparks on their Cluster EP, and later joined them on tour with Good Charlotte, including performances at Reading and Leeds festivals.
 Way was also a special guest DJ at Emo Nite LA's 1st-year anniversary.

-Equipment

-Way is known for using Fender 4 string bass guitars.